-The following risks have materialised during the 2018 financial year:
+The following risks have materialised during the 2019 financial year:

-- a) PASTE PRICE VOLATILITY The price of paste is established in an active market whose development significantly affects Ence's revenue and profits.
-Global paste prices have been volatile during 2018, causing variations in the Company's profits. - b) EXCHANGE RATE VOLATILITY The euro to dollar exchange rate proved to be extremely volatile in 2018.
-Ence has periodically monitored the foreign exchange market with a view to contracting hedge funds or futures to mitigate impacts, if necessary. - c) VARIATIONS IN CHEMICAL PURCHASE PRICE As a result of the European Union's prohibition of using mercury technology in chlorine production and caustic soda, from 11 December 2017, Ence has seen a rise in its production costs due to the closure and disappearance of suppliers, to the decrease in supply, and the increased price of the new technologies needed to produce the said chemical products. - d) NON-EXCLUSIVE ACCESS TO THE NAVIA OUTFALL The obligation to share the submarine outfall at the Navia plant with other users, pursuant to the private agreement in which CEASA has the exclusive concession, has caused during 2018, due to the interaction of the different effluents, fouling problems and, consequently, an increase in pressure that have affected the Company's cellulose paste production. - e) PONTEVEDRA FACTORY CONCESSION.
-In light of its expiration in July 2018 the timeframe stipulated in the Coastal Law 1988 having run its course the Company began a process to extend the administrative concession on 8 November 2013 for the occupation of public shoreline fringe upon which the Pontevedra plant is based.
+- a) PULP PRICE VOLATILITY The price of paste is established in an active market whose development significantly affects Ence's revenue and profits.
+Global paste prices have been volatile during 2019, causing variations in the Company's profits. - EXCHANGE RATE VOLATILITY The euro to dollar exchange rate proved to be extremely volatile in 2019.
+Ence has periodically monitored the foreign exchange market with a view to contracting hedge funds or futures to mitigate impacts, if necessary. - c) PONTEVEDRA FACTORY CONCESSION.
+In light of its expiration in July 2018 the timeframe stipulated in the Coastal Law 1988 having run its course - the Company began a process to extend the administrative concession on 8 November 2013 for the occupation of public shoreline fringe upon which the Pontevedra plant is based.